NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/GUI/README.md

 # Branching

 We did all of our coding in pairs together.
-On occassion we would switch off who's computers we were using.
+On ocassion we would switch off who's computers we were using.
 We mostly used one computer (which is why most commits are under joel-rodriguez) but sometimes we would switch to Nandhini's computer when we were doing pair programming online since her computer is faster.
 This is why you see a mix of commits from both Joel and Nandhini.
 We didn't work on additional functionality on our own to make sure that no one would fall behind.
 So to sum it up there are NO branches.